METHODS OF RAIN WATER HARVESTING SYSTEM

 The storage or Recharge structure capacity can be calculated by the amount of runoff from your roof taking into

-consideration the losses due to evaporation, leakages etc...
+consideration of the losses due to evaporation, leakages, etc...

 Eg: If the roof area of a building is 1200Sqf(30'x40') 112Sqm,then the storage or recharge structure